Mean curvature interface limit from Glauber+Zero-range interacting particles: Interface limit for continuum Allen-Cahn equations with nonlinear diffusion

-In this section, we derive the interface motion equation corresponding to Problem $\Pe$ (cf. \eqref{P^e problem}) by using formal asymptotic expansions.
 This equation is determined by the two first terms of the asymptotic expansion.
 We refer to \cite{NMHS}, \cite{A}, \cite{AHM} for a similar formal analysis for other equations with a bistable nonlinear reaction term.
 Let us also mention some other papers \cite{ABC}, \cite{Fi} and \cite{RSK} involving the method of matched asymptotic expansions for related phase transition problems.

 Problem $\Pe$ possesses a unique solution $\ue$.
 As $\e \rightarrow 0$, the qualitative behavior of this solution is the following.
 In the very early stage, the nonlinear diffusion term is negligible compared with the reaction term $\e ^{-2}f(u)$.
 Hence, rescaling time by $\tau=t/\e^2$, the equation is well approximated by the ordinary differential equation $u_\tau=f(u)$ where $u_\tau = \partial_\tau u$.
 In view of the bistable nature of $f$, $\ue$ quickly approaches the values $\alpha_-$ or $\alpha_+$, the stable equilibria of the ordinary differential equation, and an interface is formed between the regions $\{\ue\approx \alpha_-\}$ and $\{\ue\approx \alpha_+\}$.
 Once such an interface is developed, the nonlinear diffusion term becomes large near the interface, and comes to balance with the reaction term so that the interface starts to propagate, on a much slower time scale.